• Facebook

 role of women in India

-The Role of Women as Caretakers
+The Role of Women as Caregivers

-Women are the primary caretakers of children and elders in every country of the world.
+Women are the primary caregivers of children and elders in every country of the world.
 International studies demonstrate that when the economy and political organization of a society change, women take the lead in helping the family adjust to new realities and challenges.
 They are likely to be the prime initiator of outside assistance, and play an important role in facilitating (or hindering) changes in family life.

 “Rural women play a key role in supporting their households and communities in achieving food and nutrition security, generating income, and improving rural livelihoods and overall well-being.”